-An asterisk (\) indicates macro commands that you cannot record, but can create and edit in the Macro Editor.
+An asterisk () indicates macro commands that you cannot record, but can create and edit in the Macro Editor.

-Connect

-Connect the PC to the AS/400 host.

-Compare Values\

-Compare two character strings or variables, and perform the specified commands based on the results.

-Cursor Position

-Position the cursor on the host screen.

-Disconnect

-Disconnect the PC from the AS/400 host.

-Exit Macro

-End the macro sequence.

-Goto Label\

-Jump to the specified Label command in the macro sequence.

-Keystroke

-Send a function key to the host application.

-Label\

-Create a marker in the macro sequence to which a Goto Label command can jump.

-Message\

-Show a dialog box with the specified message.

-Pause Macro\

-Pause the macro sequence for the specified number of seconds.

-Prompt\

-Create a dialog box that prompts the user for input.

-Receive

-Search the host screen for the specified characters.

-Copy From

-Copy selected areas of a display screen to the clipboard for pasting into an application or display screen.

-Paste To

-Paste clipboard information to an open application or session.

-Run Application\
+Macro command: Use to: Connect Connect the PC to the AS/400 host Compare Values Compare two character strings or variables, and perform the specified commands based on the results Cursor Position Position the cursor on the host screen Disconnect Disconnect the PC from the AS/400 host Exit Macro End the macro sequence Goto Label Jump to the specified Label command in the macro sequence Keystroke Send a function key to the host application Label Create a marker in the macro sequence to which a Goto Label command can jump Message Show a dialog box with the specified message Pause Macro Pause the macro sequence for the specified number of seconds Prompt Create a dialog box that prompts the user for input Receive Search the host screen for the specified characters Copy From Copy selected areas of a display screen to the clipboard for pasting into an application or display screen

-Run an application on the local PC.

-Send the specified characters or variable to the host screen.
+Macro command: Use to: Paste To Paste clipboard information to an open application or session.
+Run Application Run an application on the local PC Туре Send the specified characters or variable to the host screen